Petit Theft / Grand Theft

 PETIT THEFT / GRAND THEFT / SHOPLIFTING

-If you have been arrested or charged with a theft crime in central Florida, such as shoplifting, petit theft, or grand theft, call the Law Firm of John P. Guidry for a free consultation to discuss your options (that intro should satisfy my web people, they love these "calls to action").
+If you have been arrested or charged with a theft crime in central Florida, such as shoplifting, petit theft, or grand theft, call the Law Firm of John P. Guidry for a free consultation to discuss your options (that intro should satisfy my web people, they love these keywords and "calls to action").

 Theft charges vary in severity depending upon the value of the property allegedly stolen, and the prior record of the accused.
 And just in case criminal charges are bad enough, our government allows retail stores to collect civil petit theft penalties, in addition to the jail, probation, fines and court costs imposed in the criminal case.

 Let's start with the smallest theft, called Petit Theft.
 Petit theft can arise out of a shoplifting incident, or any situation where the property stolen is valued at less than $300.
 Typically, Petit Theft is charged as a misdemeanor, but a theft under $300 can be upgraded to a felony Theft if the accused has two prior theft convictions.

 Petit Theft cases are difficult to prove because the prosecutor must show that the accused “intended” to steal.
 This is especially true of shoplifting cases.
 How many of us have forgotten an item, only to find it at the bottom of our grocery cart in the parking lot?
 To make matters worse, store Loss Prevention Officers (LPOs) often detain shoplifting suspects before ever leaving the store.
 LPO's can do this because Florida law deems a “theft” completed when an item is concealed within a purse, pocket, or jacket, for example.
 And, retail stores are getting more savvy about catching shoplifters.
 A prime example of this involves their use of old video surveillance footage, and you can read more about this in my article Urban Theft Myths.

 WRONG PLACE AT THE WRONG TIME